arconnectio/landing/outstatic/content/blogs/beyond-transactions-integration-of-arconnects-subscription-feature.md

 By integrating with ArConnect's subscription feature, applications can enhance user experiences and drive business growth.

-- ***Flexible Subscription Models****:* Offer a wide range of subscription durations, from daily to annually, catering to diverse user preferences and needs.
+- ***Flexible Subscription Models:*** Offer a wide range of subscription durations, from daily to annually, catering to diverse user preferences and needs.

-- ***Custom Allowances****:* Enabling users to set custom allowances or spending limits for their subscriptions.
+- ***Custom Allowances:*** Enabling users to set custom allowances or spending limits for their subscriptions.

 - ***Auto-Renewal Options:*** Provide users with the flexibility to enable or disable automatic subscription renewals, ensuring a transparent and user-friendly experience.